 The ICE Direct licence does not currently cover the following service types –

-If you require a licence for any of the service types above, please contact ICE directly via the contact form.
+If you require a licence for any of the service types above, please contact ICE directly.

 ICE Direct is a multi-territory licence which covers online music services available in the following countries in the European Economic Area (EEA) including Switzerland and the United Kingdom, Central and Eastern Europe (CEE) and the Middle East and North Africa (MENA).
 Countries are bucketed into tiers for the purpose of licence fee calculation (see section 6 for more details):